bcgov/demo-nlp/README.md

 A sample connections file can be provided if necessary, after a review of the reasons for requiring access.

+To install required python packages, run the following command from a conda command line:

+`conda env create -f environment.yml`

+This should create a new `nlp` conda environment to use for this project.

 * All source code is stored in the `src` folder
 * New models can be produced or new results appended via notebooks in the `notebooks` folder.
 * There are two types of models: